Markov-Dubins Interpolating Curves: Introduction

-The approach in the present paper uses optimal control theory to derive the necessary conditions of optimality, after reformulating the interpolation problem as a multistage, or multiprocess, optimal control problem.
+The approach in the present paper uses optimal control theory to derive the necessary conditions of optimality, after reformulating the interpolation problem~(P), first as a multi-point constrained optimal control problem~(Pc), and then as a multistage, or multiprocess, optimal control problem~(Pmc).
 This approach is similar to that adopted in \cite{KayNoa2013}, but it is implemented here for a different problem.

-Since the optimality conditions furnish conditions for optimal curves between each two consecutive nodes, as well as some additional conditions at the nodes, Lemmas~1--7 in this paper are companions of those obtained for the single-stage problem in~\cite{Kaya2017}.
-Since the proofs of Lemmas~1--7 (except some parts as indicated) are obtained along similar lines to those in~\cite{Kaya2017}, the proofs of Lemmas~1--7 in this paper are given briefly, also indicating the similarity to those in~\cite{Kaya2017}.
-It should be noted that, in addition to optimal control theory, perturbation analysis is also utilized in Lemmas~\ref{abnormal_int} and \ref{CCCC_int}.
+Since the optimality conditions furnish conditions for optimal curves between each two consecutive nodes, as well as some additional conditions at the nodes, Lemmas~1--7 in this paper turn out to be companions of those obtained for the single-stage problem in~\cite{Kaya2017}.
+The proofs of Lemmas~1--7 (except some parts as indicated) are obtained along similar lines to those in~\cite{Kaya2017}; so, the proofs of Lemmas~1--7 in this paper are given briefly, also indicating the similarities and dissimilarities to those in~\cite{Kaya2017}.
+It should be noted that, in addition to optimal control theory, which alone is not enough, perturbation analysis is also utilized in Lemmas~\ref{abnormal_int} and \ref{CCCC_int}.

-The first main result of the present paper is given in Theorem~\ref{Dubins_int}, which extends Dubins' theorem from finding the shortest curvature-constrained curve between two oriented points to finding the shortest curvature-constrained interpolating curve passing through intermediate nodes between two oriented end points.
+The first main result of the present paper is given in Theorem~\ref{Dubins_int}.
+It extends Dubins' theorem from finding the shortest curvature-constrained curve between two oriented points to finding the shortest curvature-constrained interpolating curve passing through intermediate nodes between two oriented end points.
 The structure of the solution interpolating curve in each stage, i.e., the piece between each two consecutive nodes, is again one of either type $CCC$ (bang--bang--bang) or $CSC$ (bang--singular--bang) or a subset thereof, with additional conditions imposed at the nodes.
 As in~\cite{Kaya2017}, abnormal interpolating curves are shown to exist.
-However, by Remark~\ref{rem:abnormal}, if a straight-line segment is a part of the solution interpolating curve then the solution cannot be abnormal.
+However, by Remark~\ref{rem:abnormal}, if there is even a single straight-line segment in the whole interpolating curve, then the solution cannot be abnormal.

+Proposition~\ref{subarcs_int} states that under the reasonable assumption of continuous curvature at the (interior) nodes, the total number of subarcs in the Markov--Dubins interpolating curve is at most $(2N+1)$, which is considerably smaller than $3N$ for large $N$.